phoneboy/phoneboy.github.io/_posts/2017-11-09-an-updated-word-about-competition-in-the-information-security-industry.md

 To take it one step further, it was recently discovered that Palo Alto Networks has a so-called "Check Point Kill Squad."
 This was disclosed by way of a screenshot of what appeared to be an internal portal from Palo Alto Networks.
-There was no real information in this screenshot, Partial bullet points of a few competitive talking points against Check Point Sandblast and the fact they also have a Competitive team--nothing that wasn't already widely known or easily to deduce.
+There was no real information in this screenshot, just partial bullet points of a few competitive talking points against Check Point SandBlast and the fact they also have a Competitive team--nothing that wasn't already widely known or easily to deduce.

 Rather than simply ignore it, Palo Alto Networks saw fit to issue a DMCA